heloise-viegas/AI_Customer_Inventory_Management_System/README.md

 - ✅ Sends form data securely to your backend endpoint
 - ✅ Supports Bedrock AI analysis or any other API integration
 - ✅ Logs all submissions and responses in Google Apps Script
+- ✅ Send email to resective teams based on urgency of the request
 - ✅ Works with ngrok for quick HTTPS testing

 Prerequisites